 Individualism, Professionalism, and Economic Security: Academic Freedom, Collective Bargaining, and the American Association of University Professors, Henry Reichman, California State University, East Bay

-Joan Scott and Clyde Barrow, of the University of Texas at Rio Grande Valley, will be commentators.
+Joan Scott, Institute for Advanced Study, and Clyde Barrow, University of Texas at Rio Grande Valley, will be commentators.
 The session will be in the New York Hilton, Nassau Suite A from 3:30-5:30 p.m. on January 2, 2015.

 January 8-11, 2015